 Pakistan submits compliance report to FATF

-Islamabad [Pakistan], Dec 4 (ANI): Facing the risk of being placed on the FATF blacklist with Iran and North Korea, Pakistan has submitted its compliance report to the Paris-based Financial Action Task Force (FATF) showing its efforts to change anti-money laundering and counter-terrorist financing laws.
+Islamabad [Pakistan], Dec 7 (ANI): Pakistan has submitted its compliance report comprising answers to 22 questions to the Paris-based Financial Action Task Force (FATF), officials said on Friday.